S’mores Cookie Cake

 - 1/2 teaspoon salt

-- 1/2 cup semisweet chocolate chips
+- 1/2 cup (85 grams) semisweet chocolate chips

-- 10 ounces milk chocolate
+- 10 ounces (283 grams) milk chocolate bars

-- 1 1/2 cups miniature marshmallows
+- 1 1/2 cups (65 grams) miniature marshmallows

 - Preheat oven to 350 °F. spray a 9″ springform pan (or cake pan or pie plate) with nonstick cooking spray.

-- Transfer the dough into the prepared baking dish.
-Bake for 25 minutes, or until the top is golden brown and the dough is set.
+- Add the chocolate.
 Remove from the oven and cover with the milk chocolate.
 Allow the chocolate to sit for 2-3 minutes to soften, then spread in an even layer using a knife or offset spatula.
 Allow the cookie to cool for at least 1 hour.

 A Bunsen Burner Bakery Original Protocol